 Aldesleukin must be given in a hospital setting by a health care professional.
 It must be used with extreme caution in patients with heart or lung problems.

 Aldesleukin can also make you more likely to get serious infections.
 Before using this drug, tell your doctor if you currently have any infections.
-Also, tell your doctor immediately if you develop any of the following signs of infection: persistent sore throat, fever.
+Also, tell your doctor right away if you develop any of the following signs of infection: persistent sore throat, fever.

 Rarely, this drug may cause a loss of consciousness.
-If this drug makes you unusually sleepy, stop using it and tell your doctor immediately.
+If this drug makes you unusually sleepy, stop using it and tell your doctor right away.

 See also Warning section.